DMGCK/keeper/keeper.client/Req.md

 All users have a public profile page
 The Vault Page shows only the keeps in that Vault
 The user should be pushed back to the home page when they attempt to open a Vault Page for a vault they do not have access to.
-Users can only Delete things they created (Keeps)
+Users can only Delete things they created
+On the Vault Page, users can remove keeps from their vaults